tanduy2407/Stream-Processing/README.md

 `stream_to_kafka.py` -> The script that gets the data from API and sends it to Kafka topic

-`spark_streaming.py` -> The script that consumes the data from Kafka topic with Spark Structured Streaming
+`spark_streaming.py` -> The script that consumes the data from Kafka topics with Spark Structured Streaming

 # Apache Airflow

 [Apache Airflow™](https://airflow.apache.org/docs/apache-airflow/stable/index.html) is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.

-Run the docker-compose-airflow.yaml to start the Airflow container with Kafka and Spark container and necessary modules will automatically be installed: `docker-compose -f docker-compose-airflow.yaml up -d`
+Run the docker-compose-airflow.yaml to start the Airflow container, all necessary modules will be automatically installed:

+`docker-compose -f docker-compose-airflow.yaml up -d`

 This docker compose will create 2 new containers:

 * **postgres:** This container hosts a PostgreSQL database to store metadata from Airflow.
 It runs using the official PostgreSQL image from Dockerhub (image `postgresql` version `13`)
 * **webserver:** This container offers a graphical interface for users to interact.
 It is built from a custom image, derived from the `puckel/docker-airflow` image version `1.10.9`.

-Now you have a running Airflow container and you can access the UI at `https://localhost:8080`
+Once the Airflow container is up and running, you can access the UI at `https://localhost:8080`

-Manual trigger the dag to start the streaming process.
-After triggering the dag, the code start retrieve data from API and produce data into multiple topics in Kafka concurrently.
+Manually trigger the Directed Acyclic Graph (DAG) to initiate the streaming process.
+Once triggered, the code begins retrieving data from the API and concurrently produces data into multiple topics in Kafka.
+This manual initiation allows for precise control over the streaming workflow, ensuring timely and synchronized data processing.

 # Apache Kafka